jimhcyang/rating_your_moves/README.md

   * Consume sequences of plies `(X_0, …, X_{T-1})` directly.
   * Maintain an internal belief state over rating that’s learned end-to-end.

 * **Richer metadata inputs**:

   * Clock times, engine evals, time usage patterns, opening families.

 * **Multi-task setups**:

   * Predict rating, time control, or even “style” clusters concurrently.

 * **Cross-month generalization**:

   * Train on several months, evaluate out-of-distribution on others.

-For now, the repository already lets you answer a surprisingly rich set of questions about **how much information each move carries about a player’s strength**, and how different architectures “see” the same game.
+For now, the repository already lets you answer a rich set of questions about **how much information each move carries about a player’s strength**, and how different architectures “see” the same game, all within a reproducible 2025-era Lichess blitz setting.